 It is estimated that as many as 45% of people in the UK suffer from food intolerance.
 A boom in the Free-From industry is evident when you look at the increasing variety of wheat, dairy and gluten-free products available on the supermarket shelves.
-Consumers are becoming increasingly aware of their diet, nutrition and food intolerances and the demand for alternative products is increasing.
+Consumers are becoming increasingly aware of their diet, nutrition and food intolerances and the demand for alternative products are increasing.

 Many of us experience unwanted side effects after eating particular foods.
 These problems vary in severity and, when these conditions are particularly bad, we understandably want to get to the bottom of what’s making us feel poorly as soon as possible.
 With the increase in Free-From foods, it is very easy to make an assumption about which food might be the culprit but the answer isn’t always so simple.

 The current recommended method for finding out your food intolerance involves an elimination diet – cutting out one food at a time over a number of weeks to see if symptoms improve.
 However, this method can be laborious and doesn’t consider the full picture in the way that scientific IgG testing does.
 Guesswork makes the route to feeling better longer and more frustrating.
-If you suspect you might have food intolerance, there are a few reasons why elimination diets alone aren’t always beneficial:
+If you suspect you might have a food intolerance, there are a few reasons why elimination diets alone aren’t always beneficial:

 Cutting out foods one at a time is a long process